zackees/make-fastapi-app/README.md

 First off, make sure you have python installed and this package `pip install make-fastapi-app`, this will create a new global command `make-fastapi-app` that you will use in the steps below.

-  1. Create a new python github repo, let's call it "myapp"
+  * Create a new python github repo, let's call it "myapp"
-  2. Clone that "myapp" repo to your local computer
+  * Clone that "myapp" repo to your local computer
-  3. `cd` into "myapp`
+  * `cd` into "myapp`
-  4. Run `make-fastapi-app` at the project root.
+  * Run `make-fastapi-app` at the project root.
-    a.
-Follow the instructions
+    * Follow the instructions
-  5. Now `git commit` the files into the repo.
+  * Now `git commit` the files into the repo.

 Now you should have a fully formed app that is ready to be used at Render.com or DigitalOcean, which will use the Dockerfile install.
 Everything should be automatic with this option.